sverweij/state-machine-cat/README.md

 initial           => "tape player off";
 "tape player off" => stopped           : power;
 "tape player on"  => "tape player off" : power;

 ```

+As you can see in this sample you can use activities (like entry and exit
+triggers) in the composite state declaration, just as you'd do for state that
+does not contain a state machine.

 <img width="653" alt="tape player rendition" src="https://raw.githubusercontent.com/sverweij/state-machine-cat/main/docs/pics/05tape_player.png">